dfosco/dfosco.github.io/_works/swerve-app.md

 ---

-I acted in a team of three UX Designers in this mobile app prototype project, developed for the Swerve Fitness Studio as my final project in General Assembly's <a href="https://generalassemb.ly/education/user-experience-design-immersive/new-york-city" target="_blank">UX Design Immersive Program</a>.
+I acted in a team of three UX Designers in this mobile app prototype project, developed for the Swerve Fitness indoor cycling studio.

 Swerve is a indoor cycling studio in Manhattan with a unique approach: their indoor bikes come equipped with a performance tracker that groups students into three teams that compete amongst each other every class.